ypriverol/github-paper/document/manuscript.md

 # Rule 8.
 Make your code easily citable, and cite source code! {-}

-In research it is good practice to ensure permanent and unambiguous identifiers for citable items like articles, datasets, or biological entities such as proteins, genes and metabolites (see also Box 3).
+It is a good research practice to ensure permanent and unambiguous identifiers for citable items like articles, datasets, or biological entities such as proteins, genes and metabolites (see also Box 3).
 Digital Object Identifiers (DOIs) have been used for many